mskim0401/SU2/README.md

 Currently, only Green Gauss method can be used for the gradient calculation.<br />
 For the turbulence, SA axisymmetric source term will be added.
 Axisymmetric case with SST model is now available, but SST with FIML is unavailable yet.

-The following is readme provided by the SU2 developers:
+The following is readme provided by J. Holland:

 -----------------------------------------------------------
   SU2 Field Inversion and Machine Learning (FIML) Development Branch